-On page 4 of the form, record test formats and Paper Test Taker Administration Instructions booklets being returned to the test coordinator after testing.
+On page 4 of the form, record test formats and test taker instruction booklets being returned to the test coordinator after testing.

 Missing Test Materials

 If you discover a discrepancy in the count or serial numbers of materials listed on your Testing Room Materials Report form, follow these procedures.